Geraldo Perdomo Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff paces the league.
+- The Twins pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.

-- The Twins have a 3.87 team ERA that ranks eighth among all league pitching staffs.
+- The Twins' 3.86 team ERA ranks seventh among all MLB pitching staffs.

-- Twins pitchers combine to rank 15th in baseball in home runs surrendered (127 total, 1.2 per game).
+- Twins pitchers combine to rank 15th in baseball in home runs allowed (128 total, 1.2 per game).

-- In his last time out on Saturday, the righty threw four innings against the Kansas City Royals, allowing six earned runs while surrendering 11 hits.
+- The righty last pitched on Sunday against the Kansas City Royals, when he threw five innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.